How To Rock Your Visual Storytelling

 * WHY Is Visual Communication Important?

-For decades, we have embraced the written word as a way of giving their readers a “hook,” especially in the wake of *Bill Gates’s 1996* monumental essay “Content Is King.”
+For decades, we have embraced the written word as a way of giving readers a “hook,”, especially in the wake of *Bill Gates’s 1996* monumental essay “Content Is King.”
 However, in today’s fast-paced, digital-centric era, it’s time to rely on visual content — specifically, visual communication.

-* 1996 was yesterday, and content is still king for Google algorithms to understand website content, However, the 1997 study by Neilson & Norton Group, the world acclaimed research entity claimed, in summary, humans do not read websites.
+* 1996 was yesterday, and content is still king for Google algorithms to understand website content, However, the 1997 study by Neilson & Norton Group, the world-acclaimed research entity claimed: in summary, humans do not read websites.
 That 79% of test users always scanned any new page they came across and only 16% read word-by-word.
 Thus, people prefer to skim, scan & scroll.
-And it still applies in 2022.
+And it still applies today.

 So let's rock & roll about visual storytelling.